Back to blog

 • limited feedback

-• greater burnout
+• deeper burnout

-Sharing does not reduce professionalism
+Sharing does not make you less professional

 What resource sharing can look like